sartq333/tbi/README.md

 3. add details on how the project was done and its setup instructions.
 4. upload model weights on hf.
 5. compare results of tbi with [rembg](https://github.com/danielgatis/rembg).
+6. give option of different colors for text.